FUSED SILICA MATERIAL DATA

 Thermal Properties

-Exceptional thermal shock resistance and low thermal expansion make quartz glass ideal for rapid temperature cycling applications.
-Can withstand temperature changes from 1100°C to room temperature without cracking.
+Exceptional thermal-shock resistance and very low thermal expansion suit rapid temperature cycling — quartz can move between high temperature and room temperature without cracking.

 | Annealing Point | ≈ 1215 °C |